catatsuy/bento/README.md

 ### Example

-Here is an example of setting up bento as a Git alias.
+Here is an example of setting up bento as a Git alias on `~/.gitconfig`.
 This allows you to generate branch names and commit messages from Git diffs automatically.

 ```.gitconfig
 [alias]